Skip to main content

 from langchain_openai import OpenAI

-# To make the caching really obvious, lets use a slower model.
+# To make the caching really obvious, lets use a slower and older model.

 API Reference:set_llm_cache | OpenAI